bentoBAUX/Recursive-Quicksort-in-Assembly/README.md

     quicksort(array, j + 1, high)    // Elements >= pivot
 ```

+Both C and Assembly implementation follow exactly this pseudocode.

 ## Project Structure
 - src/: Contains the source files for both the C and Assembly implementations of Quicksort.
 - Makefile: Handles compilation for both implementations.
 Run `make` to compile, then `make run` to execute.